code4it-dev/c4it-hugo/content/article/2019/009-dotnet-type-or-namespace-not-found/index.md

 ---
 title: "Type or namespace not found: how to fix Error CS0246 in .NET Core"
 date: 2019-08-26
+url: /blog/dotnet-type-or-namespace-not-found
+draft: false
+categories:
+  - Blog
 tags:
   - dotnet
 toc: true
-url: /blog/dotnet-type-or-namespace-not-found
-categories:
-  - Blog
 summary: Error CS0246 - Type or namespace could not be found.
 What does it mean?
 Why does it happen?
 How can you solve it?
+images:
+  - /blog/dotnet-type-or-namespace-not-found/featuredImage.png
 ---

 Something strange happened today.